markgbeckett/jupiter_ace/getting_started/machine-code_programming.md

 QUIT
 ```

-You can then load machine code (or data) above 49,151 in any way you
+You can then load machine code (or data) at or above 49,152 in any way you
 wish.
 Once inserted, you can call your machine code with `<address>
 CALL`.
 The same restrictions apply as for dictionary-based machine code
 and, again, you return to the Ace Forth monitor using `jp (iy)`.